afikur/afikur.github.io/_posts/2022-03-05-how-we-do-it-docker-for-java-developers.md

 image: assets/images/docker2.jpg
 ---

-#  How we do it: Docker for Java Developers
+#  How our team use docker everyday to build, test, run mission critical application

 Before starting, I want to let you know that this article is not focused on very basics of containerization  technologies like [docker](https://www.docker.com/), [podman](https://podman.io/), [containerd](https://containerd.io/) etc. If you're an absolute beginner just take a course on introductory docker.
 There are tons of articles and video tutorials available online to learn the basics of docker.